The Co-operative Group: Co-operative school academies

+The Group sponsors a non-profit multi-academy trust in the North of England, the Co-op Academies Trust.
+Founded in 2010, the Trust had grown to 32 academies, across 3 regional hubs by 2023.

+Member Pioneers

+Co-op employ a network of Member Pioneers who 'work to improve communities such as supporting a local cause or establishing local forums'.

+Former initiatives

 The Co-operative Film Festival

 The Co-operative Film Festival (formerly known as the Co-operative Young Film-Makers festival) started in 1966 and ended in 2013.
 It was a non-competitive and not-for-profit film festival designed to encourage young people to be creative.
 The National Science and Media Museum in Bradford was the host venue and associate of the festival from the year 1999 until 2013.

 Businesses

 Current

 The group has 85% of the co-operative grocery retail business in the UK and substantial shares in wider markets, including wholesale, funerals and legal services.

-Grocery retail
+Convenience retail

-Co-op Food is the largest division of the group with over 2,600 of its own retail stores which cover the largest geographical spread of any grocery retailer.
-The stores mainly operate across a variety of convenience formats, with some larger neighbourhood hub stores.
-In addition, Co-op Food offers its own customers an online grocery delivery and 'click and collect' service in certain UK and Isle of Man postcodes.
-The Co-op has an exclusive partnership agreement with the National Union of Students and in 2021, agreed a new grocery delivery deal with Amazon Prime, adding to existing third party agreements with Deliveroo and Starship Technologies.
+Co-op Food is the largest division of the group with around 2,400 retail stores which cover the largest geographical spread of any grocery retailer.
+The stores mainly operate across a variety of convenience formats, with some larger neighbourhood stores.
+In addition, Co-op offers an online grocery delivery and collection service in certain UK and Isle of Man postcodes.
+The Co-op has an exclusive partnership agreement with the National Union of Students and works with third party delivery partners, including Amazon, Deliveroo and Starship Technologies.

+Foodservice operations include third-party brands such as Costa Express and Rollover hot dogs as well as Co-op owned brands including Ever Ground Coffee, a Fairtrade coffee brand.

-As of March 2022 it is the seventh largest grocery chain in the UK, with a 6.2% market share according to Kantar Worldpanel.
+As of 2023 it is the seventh largest grocery chain in the UK, with a 5.4% market share.